ProgrammerChris/simple_todolist_app/README.md

 # Future plans:

-Plans for version 2.0
+Plans for version 2.1
-- Add widget functionallity.
+- More fuctions from widget

-plans for version 2.1
+Plans for version 2.2
 - Multiple lists

 Plans for version 3.0